stride3d/stride-docs/en/manual/platforms/windows/index.md

 # Windows

-Windows is the most popular computer operating system for playing video games in the world.
+Windows is the most popular desktop operating system for playing video games in the world.

 ## Development support

-Windows has full support for developing games with Stride.
+Stride fully supports developing games on Windows.
 All tools are available for it, including **Game Studio** (the editor).

 ## General support